Legislative Affairs

 Learn how ATD Legislative Affairs protects and promotes franchised auto and truck dealerships’ interests before Congress.

-Advocates for “right to repair” legislation claim that independent vehicle repair shops do not have access to the parts or data necessary to repair vehicles.
-However, this concern was rectified years ago, and the information independent shops need to repair vehicles is available from every truck manufacturer.
-Unlike previous “right to repair” bills, H.R.
-906 has little to do with repairing a vehicle.
+Advocates for so-called “right to repair” legislation claim independent vehicle repair shops do not have access to the parts or data necessary to repair vehicles.
+However, this concern was rectified years ago when a 2015 Memorandum of Understanding (MOU) between major truck manufacturers and aftermarket associations ensured independent heavy-duty shops have the same diagnostic access needed to repair vehicles.
+The REPAIR Act (H.R.
+1566/S. 1379) has little to do with repairing a vehicle.
 Instead, the bill would compel truck manufacturers to provide any “aftermarket parts manufacturer” the information necessary “to produce or offer compatible aftermarket parts,” i.e., parts not made by the truck manufacturer.
-This legislation would also give any third party unfettered access to data from vehicles, which raises privacy, vehicle security, and safety concerns.
-The bill is also overbroad as it regulates heavy-duty vehicles the same as light-duty vehicles.
-Last year, the ATD Board of Line Representatives sent a letter to House Energy and Commerce Committee leaders opposing this legislation.
-Members of Congress are urged not to cosponsor or vote for H.R.
-906.
+This legislation would also give any third-party unfettered access to data from vehicles, which raises privacy, vehicle security, and safety concerns.
+The bill is also overly broad as it regulates heavy-duty vehicles the same as light-duty vehicles.
+Members of Congress are urged to oppose H.R.
+1566/S. 1379.

 NADA Legislative Affairs Staff